Walter Reed Cardiology Service observes Wear Red Day, American Heart Month

-Walter Reed National Military Medical Center’s Directorate of Medicine/Cardiology Service’s staff members come together Feb.
+Walter Reed National Military Medical Center’s Directorate of Medicine/Cardiology Service’s staff members came together Feb.
 2, 2024, wearing red in observance of National Wear Red Day and American Heart Month.
+“The Cardiology Service wants to highlight the month and raise awareness about heart disease prevention,” stated Joan LoepkerDuncan, chief nurse officer in charge of Cardiology Service.

+A 2024 Presidential Proclamation regarding American Heart Month states, “Each year, heart disease takes the lives of nearly 700,000 Americans.
+It is the leading cause of death in our country.
+Too many of us are familiar with the pain of losing a loved one to a heart attack, stroke, or coronary heart disease.
+There is still hope, however: With the adoption of a healthy lifestyle and access to good health care, these conditions can often be prevented, and lives can be saved.”

+The proclamation adds that “experts recommend everyone should learn the warning signs of a heart attack and stroke, and that they should consult a doctor if they experience risk factors or symptoms.”

 |Date Taken: